Turów Coal Mine

 The Turów coal mine (Kopalnia Węgla Brunatnego Turów S.A.) or KWB Turów, is a large open pit mine in the southwest of Poland, located outside Bogatynia, Lower Silesia.
 It feeds the nearby Turów Power Station.
-The mine is scheduled to be shut down by 2044 when its coal reserves are expected to be depleted.
+In March 2024 a Warsaw court found the EIA for mining from 2026 to be invalid, but the owner is appealing.
+Unlike the other coal-dependent parts of Poland, a just transition for coal phase-out has not yet been planned as of 2024.

 Operations

-Situated 55 km west of Jelenia Góra, 80 km east of Dresden, Germany, and 20 km northwest of Liberec, Czech Republic, the Turów mine forms a part of an area widely known as the "Black Triangle" due to its past heavy industrial pollution, covering portions of eastern Germany, southwestern Poland and northern Czech Republic.
+Situated 55 km west of Jelenia Góra, 80 km east of Dresden, Germany, and 20 km northwest of Liberec, Czech Republic, the Turów mine forms part of an area widely known as the "Black Triangle" due to its past heavy industrial pollution, covering portions of eastern Germany, southwestern Poland and northern Czech Republic.
 The Turów mine, operated by Polska Grupa Energetyczna, represents one of the largest lignite reserves in Poland, with an estimated reserve of 760 million tonnes of coal.
 The annual coal production of Turów is around 27.7 million tonnes.

 Lignite was found near Turasów in 1740.
 Between 1836 and 1869, almost 70 shafts were excavated.
 The owners of these mines organized the joint stock company Hercules in 1904, and three years later began strip mining.
-In 1925 the cap rock was dumped north to the mine.
+In 1925 the cap rock was dumped north of the mine.
 After the Second World War, in 1947, a Polish organization took the mine over from the Soviet military administration and KWB Turów came into existence.

 Power Station

 Nearby Turów Power Station is fuelled by lignite extracted from the Turów coal mine.
 The first unit of the power station was commissioned in 1962.
 The power station is the fifth largest source of greenhouse emissions in Poland and was the eighth least efficient power station in the EU in 2007.
 A new 496 MW unit was brought online in May 2021.

+In 2022 the plant was the 9th biggest carbon emitter in the European Union, with over 11 million tCO2e.